CyFrA-Hunt/Linux-automation/README.md

 # Linux-automation

+session

-1.)
-Creating a backup script using bash
+1.) understanding the bash and creating the first bash backup script